Marlborough Sounds - Planes, Trains and Automobiles

 Door to Door pickups, Transport, Northern Explorer Train, Interislander Ferry, Accommodation, Mail Boat Cruise, Omaka Aviation, All entries, Flights, Meals as listed

 Today we shall pick you up from home and drive you over to Otorohanga to catch the Northern Explorer travelling all the way down the North Island.
 This takes you into the heart of the North Island, through lush green farmland, native forests, over stunning river gorges and across New Zealand’s Volcanic plateau.
-Highlights include Tongariro National Park and the Raurimu Spiral, a fantastic feat of railway engineering.
-The trip down is wonderfully relaxing; enjoy spectacular views through huge windows and the excellent commentary through the GPS headphone system.
+Highlights include Tongariro National Park and the Raurimu Spiral, an amazing feat of railway engineering.
+The trip down is wonderfully relaxing; enjoy spectacular views through huge windows and the wonderful commentary through the GPS headphone system.
 A well-stocked café and easy use toilets are facilities on board.
-At Wellington, we will catch a shuttle to our night’s hotel accommodation and once settled in gather once again for dinner at the hotel’s restaurant.
+At Wellington we will catch a shuttle to our night’s hotel accommodation and once settled in meet again, for dinner at the hotel’s restaurant.

-Holly smoke, its time to deliver the mail; we will be exploring the Marlborough Sounds on the Pelorus Mail Run Boat today.
+Holly smoke, it's time to deliver the mail; we will be exploring the Marlborough Sounds on the Pelorus Mail Run Boat today.
 Visiting isolated homesteads in secluded bays, mussel farms and meeting the people of Marlborough Sounds.
 Stop at the gannet colony to watch parent birds tending to their chicks.
-On this trip, we often see dolphins, seals and the many blue penguins in the area.
+On this trip we often see dolphins, seals and the many blue penguins in the area.
 You have to be quick to spot the penguins as they tend to dive down under the water when they see us coming.
 On the way home, we are often able to stop off at Jacobs Bay and go ashore.
-Another great day out viewing a pristine region of our beautiful country.
+This will be another great day out viewing a pristine part of our beautiful country.

-Today we head for home, say goodbye to Picton, a unique slice of paradise and head to Blenheim enjoying the beautiful scenery as we go stopping along the way for a quick cup of tea before our flight north.
+Today we head for home, say goodbye to Picton, a special slice of paradise and head to Nelson once again enjoying the beautiful scenery as we go stopping along the way for a quick cup of tea before our flight north.